TritonDataCenter/node-debug-school/README.md

 # Node.js Debug School

-This is a workshop to learn about how to do postmortem debugging of Node.js applications.
+This is a workshop to learn about how to do debugging of Node.js applications in production, including postmortem debugging.

 ## Prerequisites